 Legal, Financial & Insurance Setup

 These administrative steps have lead times that catch many downsizers off guard.
 Starting them during your preparation phase prevents delays when the sale accelerates.
-Your Realtor® and lawyer need most of these items before or shortly after listing, so this section of the Ontario downsizing timeline and checklist deserves early attention.

 Legal preparation